Azure/azure-sdk-for-js/sdk/core/core-tracing/README.md

 ### Installation

-Install this libray using npm as follows
+Install this library using npm as follows

 ```
 npm install @azure/core-tracing